l-margiela/self-update/README.md

 The service with the older version would start the upgraded service and then test its endpoints.

-On failure, the service would be killed and the proper httpd restored.
+On failure, the service would be killed and the proper HTTP server restored.

 ### Security